 - Outcome: This dual-track approach creates an incredibly capital-efficient scaling model.
 It extends your financial runway, giving you more time to hit key metrics before needing the next round of funding.
 This continuous de-risking and validation cycle allows you to preserve equity and maximise founder wealth over the long term.

 Moving from theory to practice requires a strategic, architectural mindset.
-Building a blended capital stack isn’t about opportunistically applying for every available grant; it’s about methodically designing a funding structure that aligns with your business objectives.
+Building a blended capital stack is not about opportunistically applying for every available grant; it is about methodically designing a funding structure that aligns with your business objectives.

 First, you must identify the right types of grants for your startup.
 These fall into three main categories:

 - Federal Grants: Often the largest and most prestigious, programmes like SBIR/STTR are focused on driving technological innovation and commercialisation.
 They are ideal for deep-tech, defence, and health-tech startups.
-Exploring federal grant opportunities is a critical first step.
+Exploring Grants.gov is a critical first step for US-based founders, while UK founders should start with Innovate UK‘s funding finder.

 - State and Local Grants: These are typically focused on economic development within a specific region.
 They may be smaller but are often less competitive and can be excellent for funding activities like hiring local talent or securing a new facility.